cchitsiang/awesome-stars/topics.md

 - [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
 - [OffcierCia/DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - DeFi Developer roadmap is a curated Developer handbook which includes a list of the best tools for DApps development, resources and references!
 - [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
-- [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - A tool for developing smart contracts.
-Crafted with the finest cacaos.
+- [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - :warning: The Truffle Suite is being sunset.
+For information on ongoing support, migration options and FAQs, visit the Consensys blog.
+Thank you for all the support over the years.
 - [diem/diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.
 - [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol
 - [SqueezerIO/squeezer](https://github.com/SqueezerIO/squeezer) - Squeezer Framework - Build serverless dApps